-Most people aren’t aware that they grind their teeth because it happens while sleeping.
-A dull, continuous headache or a sore jaw when you wake up, on the other hand, is a telltale sign of bruxism.
-Often, a loved one who hears the grinding in the middle of the night informs the person that they are grinding their teeth.
-Consult your NE Calgary dentist if you believe you are grinding your teeth.
-They can look for indicators of bruxism in your mouth and jaw, such as jaw pain and excessive tooth wear.
+Most people aren’t aware that they clench their teeth because it happens while sleeping.
+When you wake up, you may notice a dull, ongoing headache or an aching jaw.
+Often, a close one who listens to the grinding in the middle of the night informs the person that they are grinding their teeth.
+If you think you might be clenching your teeth, reach out to a dentist in NE Calgary.
+They can check your jaw and mouth for symptoms of bruxism, like jaw pain and excessive tooth wear.

 What are the benefits of mouthguards?